 You will need Adobe Acrobat Reader to view any pdf files.
 It can be download for free from the Adobe website.

-The clinic is located at the Campus Recreation Center in Studio 2.
+The clinic is located at the Campus Recreation Center in the Athletic Training Room on the second Floor.

 The Healthcare Staff will make every effort to get an athlete back to play, but it must be done safely and appropriately.
 The student athlete does NOT have the right to make the decision to return to play without the consent of the certified athletic trainer or Team Physician they are working with.
 In the event that an athlete ignores or chooses to disregard medical disqualifications given by a certified athletic trainer or team physician, the athlete will: at the minimum be suspended from participation in any club sport event (practice, game, tourney, travel, etc) for at least one week regardless of the season or phase of season (pre, post, etc).
 Any further disciplinary action will be decided at the discretion of the Coordinator of Club Sports and Club Sports Healthcare Staff.